Unidirectional lasing in nonlinear Taiji micro-ring resonators: Introduction

 Preferential laser oscillation in one of the two counterpropagating modes is an appealing milestone due to the features that come alongside: increased output power, single-frequency spectrum, closer overlap with the gain profile, and improved mode stability, among others~\cite{Siegman_1986}.
 Stable unidirectional lasing in ring resonators has been investigated by adding an S-shaped waveguide element to the ring resonator, so to form a so-called ``Taiji'' resonator (TJR).
 This S-shaped element breaks spatial reflection $\mathcal{P}$-symmetry as it allows light of one mode to couple into the other one but forbids the opposite process.
 Robust unidirectional operation in this laser was first demonstrated in the near-infrared in~\cite{Hohimer_1993,Hohimer_1993b} and then has been further extended to other wavelengths and cavity designs~\cite{Shi_1995,Kharitonov_2015,Sacher_2015}.

-The TJR has found further application in parity-time ($\mathcal{PT}$) symmetric micro-ring lasers~\cite{Ren_2018} and non-Hermitian active structures~\cite{Liu_2021}.
-The idea of controlling the chirality of the laser emission via $\mathcal{P}$-symmetry breaking has also been exploited by establishing a loss imbalance~\cite{Lee_2016} and a coupling asymmetry between the two counterpropagating modes using two non-Hermitian nanoscatterers~\cite{Peng_2016}.
+The TJR has found further application in parity-time ($\mathcal{PT}$) symmetric micro-ring lasers~\cite{Ren_2018} and non-Hermitian active structures~\cite{Liu_2021}, and holds great promise to explore the physics of exceptional points~\cite{Soleymani_2021}.
+The idea of controlling the chirality of the laser emission via $\mathcal{P}$-symmetry breaking has also been exploited by establishing a loss imbalance~\cite{Lee_2016}, a coupling asymmetry between the two counterpropagating modes using two non-Hermitian nanoscatterers~\cite{Peng_2016}, and a bias in the pump direction~\cite{Cao_2020}.
 Very recently, a passive nonlinear TJR has been shown to break Lorentz reciprocity~\cite{MunozDeLasHeras_2021} and display direction-dependent transmission.
 As a recent new development, TJRs have started being employed~\cite{Harari_2018,Bandres_2018} as the building block of 2D topological lasers~\cite{Ozawa_2019,Ota_2020} in order to select a preferential chirality for the surface modes and prevent backscattering reflections.

 Notwithstanding the proven importance of TJRs to achieve unidirectional lasing and their connections with deeply rooted physical ideas, we still lack a complete theory describing their operation.
 In this paper we develop a general theory of lasing in active resonators featuring sizable couplings between counter-propagating modes such as ring and Taiji resonators.
 We analyze the steady-state solutions of the coupled-mode equations of motion for the fields' amplitudes and we study their stability by looking at the small fluctuations dynamics.
 In this way we prove the crucial advantage of including an S-shaped element to guarantee robust unidirectional lasing and protect it against spurious backscattering-mediated mode couplings, e.g. by disorder in the resonator and interface roughness.
 Finally, we show how this protection is reinforced in nonlinear resonators displaying an intensity-dependent refractive index.